Marumo Gallants F.C.: Relegation to the National First Division

 Gallants were relegated to the National First Division on the final day of the Premiership season.

 Going into the final game of the season away to Kerr's former club Moroka Swallows, Gallants were in the relegation play-off spot, one point behind Maritzburg United, who had completed their Premiership fixtures, and level on points with bottom team Chippa United with a superior goal difference.

 Given Gallants' plus 10 goal difference advantage over Chippa United going into their final game, a win against Swallows would have guaranteed Gallants would stay in the Premiership.
 A draw against Swallows would have ensured that Gallants avoided the automatic relegation place, but could have seen them finish the Premiership season in the relegation play-off place.
 Gallants would have avoided the automatic relegation spot with a defeat if Chippa United had lost their last game of the season against Golden Arrows.

 Swallows took the lead in first half stoppage time and doubled their lead late in the second half to secure a 2–0 win, with Chippa United's 0–0 draw against Golden Arrows leaving Gallants at the bottom of the table and confirming their relegation to the National First Division.

 Kerr had previously had a 100% record of taking over at four relegation-threatened Premiership clubs and keeping them all up.
 This was the first time he had been unable achieve the feat.

 Reacting to the team's relegation on the "1871" podcast, Kerr says the players had let themselves and the club down for refusing to train in the run up to the final game over a dispute about bonuses.
 He added that the dispute was a contributing factor in the side's relegation.

 Ranga Chivaviro was Gallants' top scorer in the Premiership with 11 goals.

 Following the team's relegation, it was announced that Kerr would be leaving Gallants.

 Return to the Premiership

 Dylan Kerr was reappointed as manager on 9 July 2024 after the club purchased the Premiership status from Kerr's former club, Moroka Swallows.

+Alexandre Lafitte was appointed in June 2025.
+Lafitte led Gallants to the final of the 2025 Carling Knockout Cup, where Gallants were defeated 1-0 by Orlando Pirates, before being suspended in March 2025 after a seven game winless streak.